cnabio/cnab-spec/101-bundle-json.md

     - `applyTo`: restricts this output to a given list of actions.
 If empty or missing, applies to all actions (OPTIONAL)
     - `definition`: The name of a definition schema that is used to validate the output content.
 (REQUIRED)
     - `description`: Descriptive text for the field.
 Can be used to decorate a user interface.
 MUST be a string.
 (OPTIONAL)
+    - `labels`: Key/value pairs of type string that specify identifying attributes of the output (OPTIONAL).
+MUST follow the [CNAB Label Format].
     - `path`: The fully qualified path to a file that will be created (REQUIRED).
 The path specified MUST be a _strict_ subpath of `/cnab/app/outputs` and MUST be distinct from the paths for all other outputs in this bundle.

 An invocation image should write outputs to a file specified by the `path` attribute for each output.
 A bundle runtime can then extract values from the specified path and present them to a user.